utkayfirat/Steam-MP-Template/README.md

    If you want to start fresh:
    - Delete the existing .git folder (if any)
    - Run git init in the new project directory

+6. Important (For Testing with Steamworks)
+   If you plan to test the game, go to your build output folder and create a file named steam_appid.txt Inside it, write:
+   480